Overview

 Birth Centers and Home Birth

 While the popularity of birth centers and home births is increasing, many health insurance providers have limited or no coverage for prenatal care and birth in these settings.
-If you are interested in having your baby outside of a hospital, please ensure you understand your insurance coverage and costs upfront, so you are not blindsided by charges later.
+If you want to have your baby outside of a hospital, please ensure you understand your insurance coverage and costs upfront so you are not blindsided by charges later.

 The Costs of My Births

 When I was first pregnant with my son, I had no idea how expensive it would be just for my prenatal care and for him to be born.
-In the end, it cost us close to $7,000, not including my insurance premiums, which were around $300 per month.
-That was an out-of-pocket cost.
+Ultimately, it cost me close to $7,000, not including my insurance premiums, which were around $300 per month.
 My second birth was a home birth, which was not covered by my insurance.
 By the time my baby was born, I had paid around $6,000 for my prenatal care and birth with my midwife, plus labs, ultrasounds, and supplies for a home birth.
 This amount does not include the monthly premiums I paid for my insurance.

 Thank you to the amazing companies that have supported this episode.